TegaNatufe/TegaNatufe.github.io/index.md

 ## Update 3

 Our team was given a HCI (Human-computer interaction) assignment where we were tasked with designing and evaluating a prototype for your software system for a a 10-slide HCI report in PowerPoint.
-This included drawing a wireframe prototype in order to get an idea of the web portal's functionality and strucutre.
+This included drawing a wireframe prototype in order to get an idea of the web portal's functionality and strucutre, as well as drawing sketches of the interface.

+In this assignment we had to document the different stages of the development cycle.
+For example we wrote about how we discovered user requirements for the product.
+Furthermore, we also wrote about how we designed alternatives and see which early prototypes were better.
+We also documented our thought process behind the use case scenarios.
+Considering who our target users were and their personas was also important in our assignment.

 ![image](/media/PHOTO-2020-11-09-20-16-15.jpg)
 ![image](/media/IMG_00B1DBA5F01E-1.jpeg)